Cooking Gorgeous

 Coat the Calamari Rings With Flour

-Mix the flour, salt and freshly ground pepper in a bowl and then set it aside.
-Place the tenderised calamari rings on a colander to drain the excess liquid.
+Mix the flour, salt, and freshly ground black pepper in a bowl and then set it aside.
+Place the tenderized calamari rings on a colander to drain the excess liquid.

 Toss a few calamari rings in the flour mixture until they are all nicely covered, and then transfer them to a colander.
 Repeat until all the calamari is coated in the flour mixture.